fahadahammed/nlogparser/README.md

 # nLogParser
-nLogParser is a tool which parse your nginx servers logs in a well sorted way.
+nLogParser is a tool which parse your nginx servers logs in a well sorted way...

 ## How to Use?
 You have to take out the nlogparser file from dist folder and put it in ~/bin folder.